chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 My main achievement there was building the company's entire instant messaging system from the ground up.
 This was a critical feature for our company portal to handle real-time business inquiries.
 Although my title was on the frontend, I really took ownership of the whole project.
 This meant I not only built the chat interface in the frontend, but I also participated in maintaining the backend system and developed new features and requirements.
 I also containerized the whole system using Docker for deployment.
 It was a great full-stack experience.

-Beyond that core project, I also developed the company's official website, which was crucial for our external presence and client engagement.
+Additionally, I also developed the company's official website, which was crucial for our external presence and client engagement.

-Alongside that, I also worked on improving our internal tools.
+Moreover, I also worked on improving our internal tools.
 For example, I built a reusable component library with over 20 components, which helped speed up development for the whole team.

-So, my time at Blitz was really about that transition from being a junior developer to becoming an engineer who could own a complex project from end to end.
+So, my time at Blitz was really about that transition from being a junior developer to becoming an engineer.

 > What were your key contributions at Jinji Network Technology?

-Jinji Network was my very first role after graduating, and it was the perfect place to start my career and build my foundation.
-My work there was quite diverse, which was great for learning.
+Jinji Network was my very first role after graduating, my work there was quite diverse, which was great for learning.

 One of the main projects was developing a cross-platform mobile app using React Native.
 I got to work on features for both Android and iOS, for example, integrating a video player called `ijkplayer`.
 This gave me great, hands-on experience with the challenges of mobile development.